parmour/Pi_OLED-MP3-Player/README.md

 SLEEP  = 25 # (22) Set SLEEP time, HOLD for 20 seconds to SHUTDOWN, set ALBUM MODE whilst stopped.

-Holding down PREV or NEXT and SLEEP will step through ARTISTS A-Z
+Holding down NEXT and SLEEP will step through ARTISTS A-Z (whilst stopped)

 At boot it will look for mp3 tracks in '/home/USER/Music/artist name/album_name/tracks',